SuiteOperations/Business-Operating-System/supplier-manual/logistics.md

   * Size of carton for each item
   * Quantity of each carton
   * How many total cartons the shipment is
-  * What is the total Volume (CBM is the used globally)
+  * What is the total volume (CBM is the used globally)
   * What is the total weight (KG is used globally)